| This is the 173rd story of Our Life Logs |

 There we were.
 Two clueless Americans, stranded in Vietnam with nothing but $200 and two plane tickets that would only be useful if we had a time machine.
 We didn’t, but I realized I had something better: my mom.
 She would know what to do.
 Moms always do, right?
 Well when I called her, she offered me just a few sentimentally profound words of her wisdom, “You’re dumb.
 It’s time for you to come home.”

 She arranged a flight for us, and we returned to Louisville in September 2016.
 Though we had run out of money, I didn’t regret the experiences we had.
 We had seen so many amazing things, beautiful scenery, and unique cultures.
-Our travels had ended abruptly and unintentionally but our spirit hadn’t died.
+Our travels had ended abruptly and unintentionally but our spirits hadn’t died.
 In fact, I felt more alive than ever before.

 Being back in Kentucky once more reminded me of when I was a little girl, running through the fields with my friends, looking in awe at the hills surrounding my town.
 If I had that time machine, maybe I would have gone back to tell her that there was a world beyond those hills, many worlds, in fact, and that she would eventually see them all.
-But then, I would have taken the journey away from her, the discovery, the pursuit, and the evitable failures that make her story so wonderful.
+But then, I would have taken the journey away from her, the discovery, the pursuit, and the inevitable failures that make her story so wonderful.

 For now, all I can do is plan my next adventure, and keep looking beyond the hills.